How Richard Ashcroft's Song For The Lovers was inspired by Joy Division

-Why Richard Ashcroft owes Song For The Lovers to Joy Division...
+Richard Ashcroft sings Song For The Lovers (Live For Radio X)

 Watch the former Verve frontman reveal the story and meaning behind his first solo single.

-The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club in front of an intimate audience on Monday (17 December), and discussed everything from parenthood to the inspiration behind his biggest tracks.
+The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club in front of an intimate audience in 2018, and discussed the inspiration behind his biggest tracks.